LSU cornerback Ricks to have season-ending surgery

 The undisclosed injury leaves LSU without its top two cornerbacks.

-Former All-America defensive back Derek Stingley also has been sidelined indefinitely since two weeks ago.
+Former All-America defensive back Derrick Stingley also has been sidelined indefinitely since two weeks ago.

 The injury comes shortly after the Tigers learned that they also would have to play the rest of their 2021 campaign without a top offensive player.